Higher Level Skills

 Higher Level Skills Program Policy.

-Do I need to contribute to the cost of training?
+Do you need to contribute to the cost of training?

-Given the increased benefits that you can gain from higher level training, you are expected to contribute to the cost of your training through a student co-contribution fee, payable to the training provider.
+Given the increased benefits that you can gain from higher level training, you are expected to contribute to the cost of your training through a co-contribution fee, payable to the training provider approved as a pre-qualified supplier (PQS).

 The amount of fees varies depending upon the course you undertake and the training provider you choose.

-The fee may be paid on your behalf by an employer or a third party but cannot be paid or waived by the PQS.
+The fee may be paid on your behalf by an employer or a third party unrelated to the PQS but cannot be paid or waived by the PQS.

 Higher Levels Skills page in the For training providers section of this website to access key documents, including the program guidelines.

-Read the Higher Level Skills student fact sheet (PDF, 288KB or DOCX, 420KB) for an overview of the program.
+Read the Higher Level Skills student fact sheet (PDF, 255KB or DOCX, 242KB) for an overview of the program.